xiph/opus/readme.txt

 I. Description

-This package contains files for compiling and testing the fixed point SILK SDK library.
+This package contains files for compilation and evaluation of the fixed point SILK SDK library.
 The following is included in this package:

     o Source code for the fixed point SILK SDK library